inadco/cassandra-spark-jdbc-bridge/README.md

 **keyspace_tableName**
 Example: "mykeyspace.test" table in Cassandra will be registered as "mykeyspace_mytable" schema RDD.

  - As of now, CSJB only supports Cassandra tables with the following data types: `AsciiType, BooleanType, BytesType,CounterColumnType, DateType, DecimalType, DoubleType, LongType, FloatType, Int32Type, IntegerType, LexicalUUIDType, UTF8Type, UUIDType, TimestampType, ReversedType (for TimestampType)`.
-More data types will be added in the near future (your contribution will be greatly appreciated).
+More data types will be added in the near future (your contributions will be greatly appreciated).

 =============
 Getting started